xph906/NetProphet/README.md

     /* Note: in order to tell NetProphet the ending time of reading streaming contents,
      * you need to inform the end of the stream by calling the following function when
-     * streaming contents are all read: */ response.body().informFinishedReadingResponse(int respSize, String errorMsg, int respEndTime );
+     * streaming contents are all read:
-    Arguments:
+     * Arguments:
-      respSize is the size of the contents;
+     *  respSize is the size of the contents;
-      errorMsg: if the call triggers an Exception, developer can specify the error msg;
+     *  errorMsg: developer can specify customized error msg.
-              By default, errorMsg is set as null;
+     *    By default, errorMsg is set as null;
-      respEndTime: the ending timestamp.
+     *  respEndTime: the ending timestamp.
-              By default, this value is set as null and NetProphet will use current timestamp as the ending time.
+     *    By default, this value is set as null and NetProphet will use current
+     *    timestamp as the ending time.
+     */

+    response.body().informFinishedReadingResponse(int respSize, String errorMsg, int respEndTime );

 ```